tokishik/nba-player-statistics-analysis/README.md

 # nba-player-statistics-analysis
-Python analysis of NBA player statistics to identify performance trends and relationships between key metrics.
+Data analysis of NBA player statistics using Python (Pandas, Matplotlib, Seaborn) to explore performance trends and player efficiency.